 The Company ensures that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash and its ability to raise equity financings.
-As at December 31, 2018, the Company had a working capital of \$2.9 million (December 31, 2017 - \$4.9 million).
+As at March 31, 2019, the Company had a working capital of \$2.5 million (December 31, 2018 - \$2.9 million).
 The Company has sufficient funding to meet its short-term liabilities and administrative overhead costs, and to maintain its mineral property interests in 2019.

-The following schedule provides the contractual obligations related to the deferred royalty payments for the Fondaway Canyon project as at December 31, 2018:
+The following schedule provides the contractual obligations related to the deferred royalty payments for the Fondaway Canyon project and office lease obligations as at March 31, 2019: